My name is Dani and I am a 32-year-old wife and mother of two ridiculous pit bulls, and an April baby-to-be.

-I eat nachos seven days a week for the rest of my life.
+I could eat nachos seven days a week for the rest of my life.

 If I am not between a 3 and a 7 on the emotional scale, I'm crying.

-My greatest pet peeves are people who make noise in the movie theater, dried up Sharpies, group texts with people, and people who don't put their shopping carts away.
+My greatest pet peeves are people who make noise in the movie theater, dried up Sharpies, group texts, and people who don't put their shopping carts away.

 I believe there is always a good reason to drink cheap champagne.